teher0094/Azure-VM-Deployment/README.md

 - Next, you can add tags to the resource then select **Review + Create** and **Create** to create the Resource Group.

-### Step 2: Create a New Virtual Machine and Configuration
+### Step 2: Create a New Virtual Machine and Configurations
 - Now that there is a Resource Group to contain the services, use the Azure search bar to search "Virtual Machines".
 - Note: There will be a variety of VM options but let's pick the one called "Virutal Machine" to keep it simple.
 - Click **+Create** and it'll take you to a configuration page.